VN-huster/NIPD-Thalassemia/README.md

 # pipeline of parper

 ## step0
-get ref panel and copy to `db/` . get samples' vcf and copy to `workdir/input` .
+get ref panel and copy to `db/` .
+get samples' vcf and copy to `workdir/input` .
+`mkdir -p workdir/output`

 ## step1
 ```